Alpha-Blend-Interactive/docs/docs/official/legal/tos.md

 §2.10 You may never knowingly mark yourself as adult while not having reached the age of majority of your country of residence.
 Doing so will result in a permanent suspension with no option to appeal.
 This also applies to the Steam Mature Content Access DLC.

+§2.11 Uploaded content may never contain NSFW materials or references to underaged characters independent of if they are fictional or real.
+Canonical age (e.g. 9000 year old girl) does not count to invalidate this rule.

+§2.12 Adult-Only events must be moderated by the event host or event moderators.
+Event moderators have to ensure that no person under the corresponding age of majority is able to attend.

 ### 3 - Impersonation
 §3.1 You may never falsely claim to be a part of the Alpha Blend Interactive team, an ABI partner or be of any affiliation with ABI.